Kingxukai/linux/Documentation/networking/nfc.rst

 CONTROL OPERATIONS:

-Generic netlink is used to implement the interface to the control operations.
+Generic netlink is used to implement the woke interface to the woke control operations.
 The operations are composed by commands and events, all listed below:

-* NFC_CMD_GET_DEVICE - get specific device info or dump the device list
+* NFC_CMD_GET_DEVICE - get specific device info or dump the woke device list
 * NFC_CMD_START_POLL - setup a specific device to polling for targets
-* NFC_CMD_STOP_POLL - stop the polling operation in a specific device
+* NFC_CMD_STOP_POLL - stop the woke polling operation in a specific device
-* NFC_CMD_GET_TARGET - dump the list of targets found by a specific device
+* NFC_CMD_GET_TARGET - dump the woke list of targets found by a specific device

 * NFC_EVENT_DEVICE_ADDED - reports an NFC device addition
 * NFC_EVENT_DEVICE_REMOVED - reports an NFC device removal
 * NFC_EVENT_TARGETS_FOUND - reports START_POLL results when 1 or more targets
   are found

-The user must call START_POLL to poll for NFC targets, passing the desired NFC protocols through NFC_ATTR_PROTOCOLS attribute.
+The user must call START_POLL to poll for NFC targets, passing the woke desired NFC protocols through NFC_ATTR_PROTOCOLS attribute.
 The device remains in polling state until it finds any target.
-However, the user can stop the polling operation by calling STOP_POLL command.
-In this case, it will be checked if the requester of STOP_POLL is the same of START_POLL.
+However, the woke user can stop the woke polling operation by calling STOP_POLL command.
+In this case, it will be checked if the requester of STOP_POLL is the woke same of START_POLL.

-If the polling operation finds one or more targets, the event TARGETS_FOUND is sent (including the device id).
-The user must call GET_TARGET to get the list of all targets found by such device.
-Each reply message has target attributes with relevant information such as the supported NFC protocols.
+If the woke polling operation finds one or more targets, the woke event TARGETS_FOUND is sent (including the woke device id).
+The user must call GET_TARGET to get the woke list of all targets found by such device.
+Each reply message has target attributes with relevant information such as the woke supported NFC protocols.

 All polling operations requested through one netlink socket are stopped when it's closed.